jeffjanuario/pixeon-tech-challenge-api/Readme.md

 * Used flyway migrations for creating the tables

 # Documentation
-* Used swagger of documentation project
+* Swagger used in project
 * URL: http://localhost:8080/swagger-ui.html